Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.SoftDelete.md

 ## RECOMMENDATION

-Azure Container Registries should have soft delete policy enabled.
+Azure Container Registries should have soft delete enabled to enable recovery of accidentally deleted artifacts.

 ## EXAMPLES